Search This Blog

 Careful layout of vectors was require to guide the dovetail bit.
 Each half had to be clamped at an angle so the bit could travel level through the ends.
 My compound angle clamping fixture was used for that task.

-One half slide down into the other
+One half slides down into the other

 There is a taper to one side of the cuts to compensate for the wide top sliding down to the narrow base of the dovetail shape.
 This joint only slides together in one direction.